blakesenn/react-circle-chart/README.md

 # react-donut-chart
 This project creates a reusable and customizable react donut chart component.
+The chart features a built in tooltip component that is also customizable.

 This will be published as an NPM package soon after some additional tweaks and added features.